You have the power to make a difference

 If you have a firearm that you want to get rid of you can either sell it or have it destroyed – you are not allowed to destroy it yourself.

-Remove a gun in a case of domestic violence
+Remove a gun from domestic violence

 Any woman who lives in fear of a gun in her home can ask the magistrates court or the police to remove the gun immediately.